 California Life Sciences Association (CLSA) is the state’s largest and most influential life sciences advocacy and business leadership organization.
-With offices in Sacramento, San Diego, South San Francisco, Los Angeles and Washington DC, CLSA works closely with industry, government, academia and other stakeholders to shape public policy, drive business solutions and grow California’s life sciences innovation ecosystem.
-CLSA serves over 750 biotechnology, pharmaceutical, medical device, and diagnostics companies, research universities and institutes, investors and service providers.
+With offices in Sacramento, San Diego, South San Francisco, Los Angeles and Washington DC, CLSA works closely with industry, government, academia and others to shape public policy, improve access to innovative technologies and grow California’s life sciences economy.
+CLSA serves biotechnology, pharmaceutical, medical device and diagnostics companies, research universities and institutes, investors and service providers throughout the Golden State.
 CLSA was founded in 2015 when the Bay Area Bioscience Association (BayBio) and the California Healthcare Institute (CHI) merged.

 CLSA brings together California’s rich history and culture of innovation and success that doesn’t exist anywhere else in the world.

-CLSA’s members are comprised of the scientists, inventors, entrepreneurs and leaders that have made California the largest, most innovative and productive life science cluster in the world.
-Our region continues to lead the world in life science patents, new start-ups, venture capital, and NIH grant recipients.
-California is the home of firsts for the life science industry – the first biotech public offering, the first companion diagnostic company, the first one-pill and once-a-day product to treat HIV/AIDS, the first FDA-approved transcatheter aortic valve implantation device, the first ingestible sensor for medication adherence, and pioneering gene editing techniques – just to name a few.
-Considered the birthplace of biotech, the clusters now include nearly 2,900 companies, directly and indirectly employ 862,000 people, and generate $130 Billion in revenue.
-CLSA is the custodian of the California clusters, cultivating the industry as a whole and facilitating a sustained pattern of firsts that continues to set the region apart from the rest of the world.
+CLSA’s members are comprised of the scientists, inventors, entrepreneurs and leaders that have made California the largest, most innovative and productive life sciences ecosystem in the world.
+Our state continues to lead the world in life sciences patents, new start-ups, venture capital, and NIH grant recipients.
+California is the home of firsts for the life sciences industry –the first biotech public offering, the first companion diagnostic company, the first one-pill and once-a-day product to treat HIV/AIDS, the first FDA-approved transcatheter aortic valve implantation device, the first ingestible sensor for medication adherence, and pioneering gene editing techniques – just to name a few.
+California’s life sciences clusters now include 3,040 companies, direct and indirectly employ 884,200 people, and generate $147.7 Billion in revenue.
+CLSA is the custodian of the California clusters, cultivating the industry as a whole and facilitating a sustained pattern of firsts that continues to set our state apart from the rest of the world.

 Strength in Numbers, Scope and Reach

-CLSA has over 750 members comprised of the diversity of organizations required to support a productive and innovative life science cluster.
+CLSA has members comprised of the diversity of organizations required to support a productive and innovative life science cluster.
 These organizations range from some of the world’s most promising entrepreneurial start-ups to global life science leaders as well as leading research institutions and the industry’s most seasoned investors.